Installing testing on a laptop

 Conclusions

-• Console configuration (HTML, reST), but do not load the unneeded nct6775 kernel module (see utilities section) and choose "Acer Laptop" as keyboard model and "Italian" as keyboard layout (in the console fonts section)
+• Console configuration (HTML, reST), but do not load the unneeded nct6775 kernel module (see utilities section)

 • Network tools configuration (HTML, reST)